 Support Material refers to material submitted by an applicant that is in addition to the other required material detailed elsewhere in the guidelines.
 Each applicant may include in Support Material items that will help the panel better understand the organization, the organization's programs, the community served, or the artists involved.
-Support Material could include items such as resumes, reviews, photos, letters of support, surveys, survey results, videos, teacher guides, recordings, newspaper articles, etc. You may also include information in the Support Material that you were not able to include in the narrative.
+Support Material could include items such as resumes, reviews, photos, letters of support, surveys, survey results, videos, teacher guides, recordings, newspaper articles, etc. You may also include information in the Support Material that you were not able to include in the answers to the narrative questions.

-The Support Material for each applicant must include a work sample which demonstrates the artistic work of the organization and/or the artists involved with the project.
+The Support Material for each applicant must include a work sample which demonstrates the artistic work of the organization and/or the artists involved with the arts programming.